 Here at VMC, we feel that our dedication to improving animal lives extends not only to the beginning, but to the end of life as well.
 Whether it is a geriatric animal who needs special care, a patient who is experiencing a chronic debilitating disease, or a dear companion who now requires a peaceful and dignified passing, we are here for you.

-Our end of life services includes:
+Our end of life services include:

 Consultation with our veterinarians to discuss Quality of Life and access to Quality of Life evaluation tools will help you make a decision.
 See our Quality of Life webpage for more information.